metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

       <Pattern>
         <Scope> scopes <Namespace> at subsequent nodes

-Such as `defines` and `refers` clauses, `scope` clauses refer to existing or new scopes.
+All `defines`, `refers to`, and `scope` clauses refer to existing or new scopes.
 Existing scopes are:

 * the global scope